ameliaglenn/makerspaceItemFinder/README.md

-# notJarvis
+# Makerspace Item Finder
-We're making a digital assistant program that can find things in a database and tell a user [things about it]
+We're making a digital assistant program that can find things in a database and tell a user its location within a makerspace.

 Initial Team Members: Frank Czura, Ben Desiderato, Amelia Glenn, Warren Lester, Shane Riley